yashkhandelwal123/LeetCode-Solution/540-single-element-in-a-sorted-array/NOTES.md

-length of an array is the point o which binary search can be applied
+length of an array is the point on which binary search can be applied and the elements comparision.